RisingDaystar/VAureaNox/README.md

 Also, the horizon line seems to be "lower" compared to the Custom algorithms render, that's because the naive algorithm reaches the max number of iterations much faster (Custom algorithms uses overrelaxing).

-Finally, the custom algorithm runs about 15% faster on average than the standard one.
+Finally, the custom algorithms runs about 15% faster on average than the standard one.

 ***TODO*** : Each algorithm can march inside volumes natively, by the way custom algorithms will not use the overrelaxing solution if "tracing inside" (determined by initial "vdist"), thus falling back to standard behaviour.